Manaslu Trek 12 Days Itinerary

 Throughout this Manaslu Trek 12 Days Itinerary, stunning views of snow-capped mountains such as Mt.
 Annapurna, Ganesh Himal, Langtang Himal, Himal Chuli, Ngadi Chuli, Simnang Himal, Himlung Himal, Cheo Himal, and many others can be seen.
 You will be hiking through the base of some of these mountains.
 Getting this close to the Himalayas has to be one of the most incredible feelings in the world.

-The relatively new and off-the-beaten Trekking route
+Relatively new and off-the-beaten Trek route

 The Short Manaslu Trek 12 Days was only opened for exploration in 1992, making it one of Nepal's newest high-altitude trekking destinations.
-It also comes under restricted trekking routes that require special trekking permits; hence the facilities available on the trekking trail might not be the best, but you'll still have decent food and accommodation.
+It also comes under restricted trekking routes that require special trek permits; hence the facilities available on the trekking trail might not be the best, but you'll still have decent food and accommodation.

-Embrace a peaceful and quiet trail to Larkye Pass Region
+Peaceful and quiet trail to Larkye Pass Region

 The 12 days Manaslu Trek is ideal for trekkers who prefer calmness over the crowd and want to explore the wild outdoors peacefully.
 The quiet trail also allows you to interact with locals.

-Discover the rich cultural heritage and simplistic lives of locals
+Rich cultural heritage and simplistic lives of locals

 The Short Manaslu Trek route is densely packed with mani walls, monasteries, prayer wheels, and chortens.
 For decades, this region's isolation has preserved its culture and traditions.
 As a result, you get to witness the rituals that are still practiced here for generations.